A traditional dhow sailing past coral ruins at sunset in Lamu, with palm trees swaying along Kenya’s coast.

 Avoid littering, feeding animals, and leaving food waste behind in parks because doing so can disrupt their natural diets and cause them to become reliant on humans.
 Additionally, kindly refrain from buying, gathering, or removing any rocks, seeds, plants, or nests.

-Most roads leading to the game viewing locations are unpaved so they will be bumpy and dusty.
+Most roads leading to the game viewing locations are unpaved, so they will be bumpy and dusty.
 Large pop-up rooftops or open sides are standard on safari vehicles, making observing wildlife from all directions simple.

 There is no air conditioning in safari vehicles, which is ideal for game drives.
 You have an allocation of bottled water to drink during the game drive.
 Seatbelts are a requirement on public highways and are installed in vehicles.